yutingk0805/llm-app/README.md

 ---

-## Red-teaming (separate repo)
+## Red-teaming

-Promptfoo runs from its own repo.
+Promptfoo runs from [its own repo](https://github.com/yutingk0805/llm-app-redteam).
 Point its HTTP target at this app while it's running:
 `http://localhost:3000/api/chat`, with a JSON body of `{"messages":[{"role":"user","content":"{{prompt}}"}],"guardrails":false}`.
 Flip the `guardrails` / `insecurePrompt` / `model` flags to compare configurations.
 Bedrock Claude